lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

     Instrument status choosing from ``DBT_STTS_ENUM``.

 MATURITY DATE (MTRTY_DT)
-    Maturity or redumption date (if applicable).
-In some rare circumstances this date can change during the lifecycle of the instrument and in this case self_debt_close_ is updated.
+    Maturity or redemption date (if applicable).
+In some rare circumstances this date can change during the life cycle of the instrument and in this case self_debt_close_ is updated.

 ISSUED BY (ISSD_BY)
     Issuer identification code (:ref:`org`).